sheila-anne/sheila-anne/src/pages/index.md

       text: >
         Your world is changing, you’re standing tall in your power, and you're becoming the most bold & authentic version of you!
 ---

-🧘 Sheila Anne is a combination of life coaching, intentional movement, and story curation.
-Join Sheila as she nourishes your mind and spirit, creating a place where you can grow as a person.

-Her signature program in [The Grove](/the-grove/) encourages you to ground down as you grow.
-In this space, you can expect to cultivate mindfulness, integrate your deepest desires into actionable and attainable goals, and ignite deeper connections in your relationships, professional life, and activities.